gguzhov/MDI_assistant_project/README.md

 <h1 align="center"> MDI_assistant_project🦸🏻‍♂️</h1>

 The project - telegram bot 'MDI Assist' is a personal assist for MDI students.
 It is a real problem among MDI students that they do not have one website or app with all needed information about each subject.
-Thus, youngsters have to spend time searching for necessar course link.
-That is why our team decided to help them and to develop a smart bot that will give all information about a course in a few seconds.
-The bot's answers include lenght of the course, lecturer & seminar professor names, their emails/tgs, evaluation formula, chat link (if the course has a chat) and course link
+Thus, youngsters have to spend time searching for necessary course link.
+That is why our team has decided to help them and to develop a smart bot that will give all information about a course in a few seconds.
+The bot's answers include lenght of the course, lecturer & seminar professor names, their emails/telegram accounts, evaluation formula, chat link (if the course has a chat) and course link

 <h3 align="center">How do I start the bot?</h3>